airpodsreplicas/airreps/docs/index.md

 layout: home

 hero:
-  name: "AirReps Ultimate Guide"
+  name: "AirReps"
-  text: "The products you want, just cheaper."
+  text: "AirPods replicas."
-  tagline: The most learnful AirPods replica community.
+  tagline: A community for the discussion and exploration of AirPods clones.
   actions:
     - theme: brand
       text: Get Started